23 Jan

 'Cornerstone' isn’t just my favourite Arctic Monkeys song; it is arguably the finest piece of writing in Alex Turner’s entire body of work.
 At first glance, it appears to be a whimsical post-breakup vignette: a narrator drifting through the rain-soaked pubs of Sheffield, desperately seeking a familiar face in the crowd.
 Look closer, however, and the song reveals itself to be a labyrinth of subtle storytelling, emotional twists, and devastating layers of meaning.

-The surface narrative follows a man moving between four locations: 'The Battleship', 'The Rusty Hook', 'The Parrot’s Beak', and finally, 'The Cornerstone'.
+The surface narrative follows a man moving between four locations, we assume pubs: 'The Battleship', 'The Rusty Hook', 'The Parrot’s Beak', and finally, 'The Cornerstone'.
 In each venue, he encounters women who bear a haunting resemblance to his ex-partner, only to be met with quiet rejection.
-It is a sequence that is bittersweet, awkward, and profoundly human.
+It is a bittersweet, awkward, and profoundly human sequence.

 Yet, it is the fan theories that give 'Cornerstone' its lasting resonance.
 One compelling interpretation suggests the song is an allegory for grief rather than mere heartbreak.
 In Sheffield, 'The Cornerstone' is the name of a well-known grief counselling centre.
 Through this lens, the "pub crawl" becomes a metaphor for the stages of mourning, with each false recognition representing a failed attempt to reclaim someone who is truly gone.
 This theory is bolstered by the "pirate" theme of the first three pubs, 'The Battleship', 'The Rusty Hook', and 'The Parrot’s Beak', suggesting a metaphorical search for "lost treasure" that only ends when he reaches the reality of 'The Cornerstone'.